Tom-PIT/Connected.Docs/en/Common/CodeLists/BusinessDirectory.md

 This section allows entering the primary contact information for the business partner.
 You can specify details such as contact name, phone number, and email address.
 These fields are optional and serve as reference information used across documents.

 #### Currency
 This section allows you to define whether the business partner uses the **company currency** when appearing on documents.
-If enabled, all related transactions (such as sales or purchase documents) default to the companyâ€™s currency instead of the partnerâ€™s own currency settings.
+If enabled, all related transactions (such as sales or purchase documents) default to the company's currency instead of the partner's own currency settings.

 ![New Business Directory Collapsible Sections](../Images/BusinessDirectoryCollapsibleOptions.png "New business collapsible sections")